-300 associated with field-based instruction.
+These virtual field experiences have a utility beyond the emergency transition to remote learning.
+Such simulations can continue to enable students to investigate 3D outcrops without the physical, geographic, and financial limitations often associated with field-based instruction.
 For example, the Whaleback Anticline is more than 4300 km from Seattle (an impractical field trip), but we will continue to visit virtually, post-pandemic, via the game interface.
 We also see a role for these games in blended learning (c.f.
 Bond and Cawood 2021; this issue) and scientific visualization more broadly.
-In the virtual field experience, it is possible to observe and collect data from areas of the Bear Valley mine that are inaccessible on-

-- 305 foot; thus, the Whaleback game can augment in-person educational field trips to the site.
+In the virtual field experience, it is possible to observe and collect data from areas of the Bear Valley mine that are inaccessible onfoot; thus, the Whaleback game can augment in-person educational field trips to the site.
 Because the game is built on a high resolution, georeferenced terrain model, it could be used for research collaboration.
 Furthermore, the Whaleback is on private land, and public/educational access is evolving.
-The immersive virtual field experience we have created can help to preserve a record of this geoheritage site (Geyer and Bolles 1979), should access be further restricted. - 310 Benefits also persist for the virtual field experiences in fictional sites even after a full return to the classroom.
+The immersive virtual field experience we have created can help to preserve a record of this geoheritage site (Geyer and Bolles 1979), should access be further restricted.

+Benefits also persist for the virtual field experiences in fictional sites even after a full return to the classroom.
 While there are obvious advantages to the laboratory-based version of a fictional mapping exercise with real hand specimens for petrologic description, the videogame-based exercise offers independent collection of structural data, and more information in the terrain.
 Our success in building a fictional mapping exercise suggests that geoscience educators need only imagination and bit of 3D modeling skills to design unlimited virtual geologic settings and structural histories for their students to map.
 It is thus possible to create idealized geology to permit students to discover foundational concepts.
-For example, imagine a unit on fold geometry - in which students visit and measure bedding orientations on folds in the full range of shapes and attitudes, and can instantly compare stereonets from each one.
+For example, imagine a unit on fold geometry in which students visit and measure bedding orientations on folds in the full range of shapes and attitudes, and can instantly compare stereonets from each one.
 In these open-ended, fictional settings it is also possible to deliberately manipulate how much uncertainty the students encounter (c.f.
-Wilson et al. 2021, this issue). - 320 The modular nature of the Unity game engine and our structural-geology-query tools means that it is relatively simple to build new virtual field experiences on other outcrop models.
+Wilson et al. 2021, this issue).

+The modular nature of the Unity game engine and our structural-geology-query tools means that it is relatively simple to build new virtual field experiences on other outcrop models.
 We intend to share the template and modules to enable others in the geoscience community to generate virtual field experiences using our interface and their own terrain models.
 Future work includes creating instructions and workshop for this process, so that anyone with a 3D model can produce a field simulation without significant programming effort or experience.
-We see field simulations, like the two we describe here, as an emerging - 325 opportunity to provide the exploration of geologically interesting features without the typical limitations of field-based geology.
+We see field simulations, like the two we describe here, as an emerging opportunity to provide the exploration of geologically interesting features without the typical limitations of field-based geology.
 Upon re-establishing many of our traditional practices as geologists (post-pandemic), we envision broader adoption of videogame-based field experiences as one way to include more people in our geologic conversations.